AACP Transformation Center

 • Generate ideas and inform future focus areas and initiatives for the ATC.

-The Advisory Committee will be comprised of individuals from different areas of expertise in pharmacy education and pharmacy practice and various geographic regions.
+The Advisory Committee is comprised of individuals from different areas of expertise in pharmacy education and pharmacy practice and various geographic regions.
 The committee’s work will be conducted through email, online, and quarterly conference calls that occur in the months of January, April, August, and November.
 In-person meetings may be scheduled on an as-needed basis.
-The representatives we are looking for on the advisory committee are outlined below.
 This list of representatives may change in the future based on the programmatic focus areas and initiatives of the AACP Transformation Center at that time.
-The 2025-2026 committee list can be found here

 2025-2026 Initiatives and Programs